quantopian/zipline/docs/source/development-guidelines.rst

 .. code-block:: bash

-   $ git clone git@github.com:your-github-username/zipline.git
+   $ git clone git@github.com:stefan-jansen/zipline-reloaded.git

 Then check out to a new branch where you can make your changes:

 .. code-block:: bash
+   $ cd zipline-reloaded
    $ git checkout -b some-short-descriptive-name

 If you don't already have them, you'll need some C library dependencies.
 You can follow the `install guide`__ to get the appropriate dependencies.

-__ install.html
+__ install.rst

-Once you've created and activated a `virtual environment`__, run the ``etc/dev-install`` script to install all development dependencies in their required order:
+Once you've created and activated a `virtual environment`__

 __ https://docs.python.org/3/library/venv.html